-A Detached Accessory Dwelling Unit (DADU) involves building a small, single-family residence on a property with an existing residence.
-This is not to be confused with a duplex that can be sold separately and has different site requirements.
-Whether or not a DADU is allowed depends on the zoning regulations for the property.
+A Detached Accessory Dwelling Unit (DADU) involves building a small, single-unit residence on a property with an existing single-family residence.
+This is not to be confused with a duplex that can be sold separately and has different development requirements.
 Applicants wanting to add a DADU to a property must complete the permitting process with the Metro Codes and Building Safety.
-Zoning examiners will review your application and plans for use, setback, footprint, and height restrictions based on a parcel's zoning.
+Zoning examiners will review your application and plans for use, setback, footprint, and height restrictions based on the criteria below.

 DADU Eligibility

-- If the parcel is zoned R or RM then it must meet one of the following (See 17.04.060):
+- The parcel must meet one of the following:

 Zoning Site Restrictions